Tate Reeves: Contraception

 In May 2022, Reeves repeatedly refused to deny that he would ban contraception in Mississippi when questioned by journalist Jake Tapper.
 He later said that Mississippi would not attempt to restrict contraception.
 All methods of contraception remain legal in Mississippi as of 2025.

 Early voting

 In November 2020, amid the COVID-19 pandemic, Reeves said he would veto any bill that expanded mail-in voting or no-excuse early voting.
 Mississippi has some of the most restrictive laws in the U.S. for pre-Election Day voting.

 Education

 Reeves used his 2020 budget proposal to appeal to the conservative base.
-Echoing Trump, he proposed allocating $3 million to a "Patriotic Education Fund" and said that "across the country, young children have suffered from indoctrination in far-left socialist teachings".
+Echoing Trump, he proposed allocating $3 million to a "Patriotic Education Fund", saying, "across the country, young children have suffered from indoctrination in far-left socialist teachings".
 Reeves's budget proposal recommended bonuses for schoolteachers in high-performing or improving schools, but largely ignored his 2019 campaign pledge to boost teacher pay in each year of his term.
 He proposed teacher raises in the 2022 budget.